Bonefish: Description

-The bonefish weighs up to 14 lb and measures up to 79 cm long.
+The bonefish weighs up to 17 lb and measures up to 31 in long.
 The color of bonefish can range from very silver sides and slight darker backs to olive green backs that blend to the silver side.
 Slight shading on the scales often leads to very soft subtle lines that run the flank of the fish from the gills to the tail.
 The bases of the pectoral fins are sometimes yellow.

-Bonefish can live up to 20 years and reach sexual maturity at 2–3 years of age (when they're over 17 inches (43.18 cm) long).
-Larvae drift for an average of 53 days.
-Juveniles often live over open sandy bottoms.
+The bonefish can live up to 20 years but reach sexual maturity at merely 2 to 3 years of age (when it is over 17 in long).
+Larvae drift for an average of 53 days, and juveniles often live over open sandy bottoms.

 Behavior

-An amphidromous species, it lives in inshore tropical waters and moves onto shallow mudflats or sand flats to feed with the incoming tide.
+An amphidromous species, the bonefish lives in inshore tropical waters and moves onto shallow mudflats or sand flats to feed with the incoming tide.
 Adults and juveniles may shoal together, and mature adults may be found singly or in pairs.

-The bonefish feeds on benthic worms, fry, crustaceans, and mollusks.
-Ledges, drop-offs, and clean, healthy seagrass beds yield abundant small prey such as crabs and shrimp.
-It may follow stingrays to catch the small animals they root from the substrate.
+The bonefish feeds on benthic worms, fry, crustaceans, and mollusks and may be seen around edges, drop-offs, and clean, healthy seagrass beds, as these locations yield abundant small prey such as crabs and shrimp.
+It may follow stingrays to catch the small animals they scare out of the substrate.

-In the Los Roques archipelago bonefish primarily hunt glass minnows, however this behavior is atypical.
+In the Los Roques archipelago, bonefish primarily hunt glass minnows, however this behavior is atypical.

-Relationship with people
+Relationship with humans

 Fishing

-Bonefish are considered one of the premier fly and light tackle game fish.
+The bonefish is considered to be one of the premier fly and light tackle game fish.
 Fishing for bonefish, called bonefishing, is a popular sport in many places including the Bahamas, Puerto Rico, and southern Florida.
-Since bonefish live in shallow inshore water, fishing may be done by wading or from a shallow-draft boat.
-Bonefishing is mostly done for the sport, so the fish are released, but they may also be eaten in less developed areas.
+Since the bonefish lives in shallow inshore water, fishing may be done by wading or from a shallow-draft boat.
+Bonefishing is mostly done for sport, so the fish caught is released, but it may also be eaten in less developed areas.

-Bonefish are notoriously wary and great skill must be taken both in approach and presentation when fishing for them.
-English-speaking fishermen often refer to them as "grey ghosts."
+The bonefish is notoriously wary, and great skill must be taken both in approach and presentation when fishing for them.
+English-speaking fishermen often refer to them as "grey ghosts".